-The enthusiasm of the teachers and my fellow students at Japanese Tutor Melbourne Pty Ltd is really motivating!
-I just love attending my Japanese classes.
+The enthusiasm of the teachers and my fellow classmates really motivates me!
+I just love attending my Japanese classes at Nunawading Japanese School.

-This year I want to achieve a JLPT accreditation and eventually go to the Japanese 2020 Olympics with my mum.
+This year I want to achieve a JLPT accreditation and eventually go back to Japanese with my mum.
 In the long term I want to be able to read manga and entire Japanese novels.